krachtstefan/wavefront-obj/README.md

 	f 3 7 6 4
 	f 5 1 4 6

-save it as a file (you can open .obj files with most 3d programs like blender or some newer Photoshop versions as well)
+or save it as a file.
+You can open .obj files with most 3d programs like blender or some newer Photoshop versions as well.
+Most online 3d

-	cube.save("my_awesome_cube.obj")
+	cube.save "my_awesome_cube.obj"